canonical/launchpad-manual/docs/readme.rst

       make run

 The documentation will be served at ``http://127.0.0.1:8000`` by default.
-After the initial build, you only need to run ``make run`` to build the documentation on subsequent occasions.
+After the first build, you can skip the first and third steps when rebuilding the documentation in the future.

 Edit the documentation
 ----------------------